Giskard-AI/giskard/README.md

 test_suite.run()
 ```

+To get even more out of Giskard's library, head over to the Giskard server ⤵️

 # ⭐️ Premium Features

 The Giskard server feature is closed-source and is only available to commercial users.
-They provide a number of additional capabilities that are not available in the open-source version of Giskard, including:
+They provide a number of additional capabilities that are not available in the open-source version of Giskard, including

 - **Advanced test generation**: This includes the ability to debug your mdoels to diagnose issues and create more domain-specific tests.
 - **Model comparator**: This includes the ability to compare models to decide which one to promote,